Pithikos/rest-framework-roles/README.md

     return False
 ```

-> This is a bit similar to Django REST's `check_permissions` and `check_object_permissions` which in this case
+In this example, roles with cost 0 would be checked first, and lastly the *creator* role would be checked.

-would translate to a max of 2 different costs.
+> Note this is similar to Django REST's `check_permissions` and `check_object_permissions` but with much more room for refinement since you can have arbitrary number of costs.